A-kly/School-Vault/PSYCH 239/Week 1 - Definitions, History, & Theoretical Perspectives.md

 	- Balanced and healthy way to regulate behaviours
 ## Defense mechanisms
 ![[Pasted image 20240507165129.png]]
-- Most psychodynamic theorists, that aren't Freud, have something like this that are
+- Most psychodynamic theorists, that aren't Freud, have something like this that is more simple